pCloud/pcloud-sdk-swift/README.md

 #### Perform the authorization flow

-To start the authorization flow, call `PCloud.authorize(controller:_:)` and provide a view controller and a block to be invoked once authorization completes or is cancelled by the user.
+To start the authorization flow, call `PCloud.authorize(with:_:)` and provide a view controller and a block to be invoked once authorization completes or is cancelled by the user.
 The view controller is automatically dismissed before the completion block is called.

 From your view controller: